sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

 ## Managing indices over time.

+> XXX index groups could be fixed; that might be best at first. we could
+> reserve new methods for allocating new ones.

+> xxxx each index group gets a set of tags: must have all tags to be in the
+> group.
+Additionally has set of weight/tag-set pairs: if you have
+> all tags in that set, you get multiplied by the weight.  allow
+> multiple possible source probabilities.

+## Bandwidth analysis

 XXXX

-index groups could be fixed; that might be best at first. we could reserve new methods for allocating new ones.

-xxxx each index group gets a set of tags: must have all tags to be in the group.
-Additionally has set of weight/tag-set pairs: if you have all tags in that set, you get multiplied by the weight.  allow multiple possible source probabilities.

-xxx oh hey that might work!

-## Computing new consensus

-## Bandwidth analysis

 ## Analyzing voting rules

-(of our past rule changes, which would have required alterations here?)
+> XXXX (of our past rule changes, which would have required alterations here?)

-## Other work

-vote diffs?

-compress before upload

-    Line: key, series of tstr or bstr fields, then an optional (tag, bstr) pair?

-    tstr goes in UTF-8. bstr goes in base64. separated by spaces. then begin/end foo...

-    can't use dict since order matters.